 - Rayen Vegano: This small vegan café (Calle Lope de Vega, 7) is known for homemade cooking in the cutest surroundings.
 It is the perfect place to stop for lunch in the literary quarter, right around the corner from Madrid’s most famous museums!

 As Madrileños become more health conscious, even the corner stores are filling up with fresh vegan options!
 For all the rest of your needs, you can stop by one of the following specialty shops in Madrid.

 - Planeta Vegano: A haven for vegans in Madrid, Planeta Vegano (Calle Ave María, 34) has everything you need to create your own vegan version of any traditional Spanish dish.

 - Vegania: Vegania (Calle Jose María de Pereda, 17) has everything, and we do mean everything.
 They even carry vegan dog food!

-- El Corte Inglés: No matter where you are in Madrid, you’re never far from a Cortes Inglés.
+- El Corte Inglés: No matter where you are in Madrid, you’re never far from a Corte Inglés.
 The trusty Madrid department store offers an expansive health food section.
 Consequently, the massive store can be overwhelming, so ask an attendant to help you to find the tofu (¿me ayudas encontrar el tofu por favor?).

-Looking for a food tour experience in Madrid and unsure if your vegetarian diet can be catered for?
+Looking for a food tour experience in Madrid and unsure if your vegetarian diet can be catered to?
 Never fear, Devour Madrid Food Tours can provide vegetarians with delicious alternatives during our foodie experiences.
 Make sure to note your specific dietary restrictions and we will show you the best vegetarian food in Madrid!